 Reverse power feeding of the DPU, and the loss of powering if all customers on a DPU turn off their Power Source Equipment (PSE), gives rise to management continuity issues.
 This Technical Report addresses these by specifying a management architecture that utilizes a management function that may reside at any location in the network that has reliable access to power, this is known as the Persistent Management Agent (PMA).

 The following technologies on the DPU uplink side are covered in this Technical Report:

-- Point-to-point fiber (IEEE802.3-2012 GbE, 10GbE [13]) - PON (ITU-T GPON [11] and XG-PON1 [12])
+- Point-to-point fiber (e.g. IEEE802.3-2012 GbE, 10GbE [13]) - ITU-T PON Technologies (e.g. ITU-T GPON [11], XG-PON1 [12])